PotassiumIon/instagram_scraper/README.md

-# HTML scraper for facebook images
+# Instagram Scraper

 ## About
-Scrapes a single instagram profile
+Scrapes a single instagram profile and downloads dates, posts, images and videos to a local folder.

 ## Requirements
 NodeJS
 Internet Connection
 Internet Browser

-## How to Scrape Instagram Profile
+## How to use

-Load the url `https://www.instagram.com/username/?__a=1` in your browser replacing the `username` with the actual username of the profile

-A screen with json data should be shown

-Select all and paste the data into the instagram.json file in the root folder of this project.

-Save the file.

-In your terminal, navigate to the root folder of this project

 Run `npm install` in the command line